 Landscape affects our psyche deeply and Parnell’s Fens and their strange flat landscape create the genius loci to Parnell’s familial world – the landscape that beguiles and haunts him.
 These are places that also allow him to explore and mark his grief.

 I don’t want to reveal too much detail and betray the circumstances that make this story so compelling – it’s a long walk with a good friend you haven’t seen in a while – you need to be patient, listen, the story will unfold in its own time.
 In Ghostland, as in all good ghost stories, something terrible has happened.
 But it is hazy and lurks at the edges of the book and is only very skilfully hinted at in foreshadowing.
 Parnell’s personal horror is drip-fed and his experience is the haunting; is the presence throughout this book.
-This is Edward Parnell’s own ghost story in which he declares, ‘It is not the house that is haunted it’s me.’
+This is Edward Parnell’s own ghost story in which he declares:

 I wonder, are we haunting the landscape or does the landscape haunt us?
 In life we leave places behind but they always contain our memories.
 Whenever I return to a place of significance I always have a feeling I’ll meet myself as I was back then – or I’ll bump into someone I know is long gone too.